casper-ecosystem/cep-78-enhanced-nft/client/transfer_session/README.md

 Utility session code for interacting with the `transfer` entry point present on the enhanced NFT contract.
 The session code transfers an NFT from the `Source` to the `Target`.
 Note that this code depends on the contract being set to `Ownership::Transferable` mode.

+For the transfer of NFT ownership to succeed, both parties (the sender and the receiver) must be registered with the contract.
+If the token receiver has not been registered, the transfer will fail.

 ## Compiling session code

 The session code can be compiled to Wasm by running the `make build-contract` command provided in the Makefile at the top level.